kiralenz/avocado/README.md

-# avocado
-This is one example project.
+# This is the avocado example project

 ## Context
 This data set was taken from https://www.kaggle.com/neuromusic/avocado-prices and used to practice data exploration and visualizations.